TmmmmmR/Write-ups/Web/README.md

 Connection: keep-alive
 ```

-But it seems that there is a filtering mechanism which block/detecte malicious charcters :
+But it seems that there is a filtering mechanism which block/detect malicious characters:

 ```
 HTTP/1.1 200 OK